Uniqueness of critical points of the second Neumann eigenfunctions on triangles

-In this paper we focus on some more intrinsic features of the second Neumann eigenfunction ${u}$ in a triangle ${T}$.
-The symbol ${T}$ usually stands for an open triangle.
-We call ${T}$ is a \textbf{sub-equilateral} triangle if it is an isosceles triangle with the apex angle less than $\pi/3$, and ${T}$ is a \textbf{super-equilateral} triangle if it is an isosceles triangle with the apex angle greater than $\pi/3$.
-Since the gradient $\nabla {u}$ of ${u}$ always vanishes at each vertex of the triangle ${T}$, so the vertices are the trivial (obvious) critical points.
-Throughout this paper, we focus on the non-vertex (i.e., non-trivial) critical point, and set
+In this paper we focus on some intrinsic features of the second Neumann eigenfunction ${u}$ in a triangle ${T}$.
+The symbol ${T}$ usually denotes an open triangle.
+We call ${T}$ a \textbf{subequilateral} triangle if it is isosceles with apex angle less than $\pi/3$, and ${T}$ a \textbf{superequilateral} triangle if it is isosceles with apex angle greater than $\pi/3$.
+Since the gradient $\nabla {u}$ of ${u}$ always vanishes at each vertex of the triangle ${T}$, the vertices are the trivial (i.e., obvious) critical points.
+Throughout this paper, we focus on the non-vertex (i.e., nontrivial) critical points, and set